 There are some situations, however, where you won't be penalised.

-- If you believe your provider is in breach of contract and hasn't done enough to solve your issues - Again, you'll need to tell them in writing.
+If you believe your provider is in breach of contract and hasn't done enough to solve your issues.
+Again, though, you'll need to tell them in writing.

-- If you're no longer within the minimum terms of your contract - Though we recommend picking a new broadband package first, so you don't have to go too long without internet.
+If you're no longer within the minimum terms of your contract.
+However, we recommend picking a new broadband package first, so you don't have to go too long without internet.
 See our guide to switching for more.

 I think I'm being overcharged